 Get better acquainted on a Self-Guided Barcelona Walking Tour!
 Use our detailed guide to navigate your way to top Barcelona sights.

 Before You Go To Barcelona

 - Don’t forget to pack a pair of lightweight and comfortable walking shoes.
-I (Sarah) have traveled with these shoes by Columbia and Reef.
-Kris prefers wearing these shoes by Merrell.
+I (Sarah) have traveled with these shoes by New Balance and Reef.
+Kris prefers wearing these trail shoes by Merrell.

-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is a slim and lightweight budget camera – and perfect for taking pictures in the city).
+- We’re certain you’ll be snapping tons of photos during your vacation to Barcelona.
+Rather than relying on your phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 - It’s easy to get turned around or lost in any new city!
 Be sure to have a good guidebook prior to arriving in Barcelona.